On the number of countable subdirect powers of unary algebras: Preliminaries: unary algebras and graphs

-\begin{lemma} Let $\A$ and $\B$ be two connected unary algebras with bottom components.
-If $\A\cong\B$ then there is a $1-1$ correspondence between the outer sections of $\A$ and the outer sections of $\B$ such that the pairs of corresponding outer sections are isomorphic digraphs. \end{lemma}
+\begin{lemma} Let $\A$ and $\B$ be two connected unary algebras and let $D$ be a bottom component of $\A$.
+If $\phi:\A\rightarrow\B$ is an isomorphism, then there is a $1-1$ correspondence between the outer sections of $\A$ with respect to $D$ and the outer sections of $\B$ with respect to $\phi(D)$ such that the pairs of corresponding outer sections are isomorphic digraphs. \end{lemma}

 The \emph{monoid} $\Mon(\A)$ of a unary algebra $\A=(A,F)$ is the monoid of transformations on the set $A$ generated by $F$.
 Alternatively, $\Mon(\A)$ is the unary part of the clone of $\A$; see \cite[Section 4.1]{alv87}.
 The clone itself consists of compositions of the elements of $\Mon(\A)$ and projections.